diamond-one/Animation-Studio-Velocity-Analysis/README.md

-#Animation Studio Velocity Analysis

 ## Introduction
-This project analyzes the animation output of three studios—StudioA, StudioB, and StudioC—working on the MBA project.
+This project analyzes the animation output of three studios—StudioA, StudioB, and StudioC—working on a CG Animated TV Series project.
 The focus is on identifying disparities in output across different phases (Blocking and Spline) and providing actionable insights to optimize efficiency and standardize output across studios.

 ## Data Collection Methodology

 **Data Sources and Tools:**
-- The animation output data was collected using Gantt chart software managed by the producers of each team.
+The animation output data was collected using Gantt chart software managed by each team's producers.
 This software tracked the actual time spent per episode, including days spent addressing notes.
-- This data was then added to a master Excel and fed into Power BI to create a Relational Database for analysis.
+- This data was then added to a master Excel file and fed into Power BI to create a relational database for analysis.

 **Timeframe and Scope:**
-- The data collection spanned an 18-month period, covering various episodes within the MBA project.
+- The data collection spanned an 18-month period, covering various episodes within the project.

 **Challenges and Considerations:**
 - One significant challenge was accurately capturing the time spent revisiting old shots to address notes.
 This often delayed current episodes and was sometimes missed in the data collection process.